felixlopz/hubrise-test-task/content/apps/uber-eats/en/connect-hubrise.md

   description: Instructions on connecting Uber Eats with HubRise for your EPOS to work with other apps as a cohesive whole.
 Connect apps and synchronise your data.
 ---

 Connecting Uber Eats to HubRise can be done with a few steps.
+You can connect both types of Uber Eats stores:
+- your store on the Uber Eats platform [https://www.ubereats.com](https://www.order.store).
+- your branded Webshop on Uber Eats [https://www.order.store](https://www.order.store).

 ---